replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds checks and better log information when removing Rook or Longhorn to notify users of the reasons for a failure.

 ### Bug Fixes {#bug-fixes-v2023-03-20-0}
-* Fixes an issue where the weave-to-flannel-{primary,secondary} tasks fail with "Flannel images not present...".
+* Fixes an issue where the weave-to-flannel-\{primary,secondary\} tasks fail with "Flannel images not present...".

 ## v2023.03.13-0